-O-Plan2 has been designed in such a way that components can be improved within the specifications adopted.
+O-Plan has been designed in such a way that components can be improved within the specifications adopted.
 Performance issues have been considered in establishing the interfaces and protocols used.
-The current prototype often includes only very simple implementations of some of the components.
-The prototype is running in interpreted Common Lisp at present.
-However, extensive instrumentation and diagnostic facilities have been built into O-Plan2 to allow for experimentation in future.
+The current prototype includes only very simple implementations of some of the components.

-12.1 Architecture Performance
+10.1 Architecture Performance

-An early consideration for the O-Plan2 project was to ensure that the agent orientated design would not introduce overheads of computation which would be unacceptable.
-A number of designs for the multi-process structure required to support O-Plan2 were discussed.
+An early consideration for the O-Plan project was to ensure that the agent orientated design would not introduce overheads of computation which would be unacceptable.
+A number of designs for the multi-process structure required to support O-Plan were discussed.
 These included shared memory processes and processes which used a server for access to the shared data elements.
 At the time that these discussions were taking place there was little uniformity of handling concurrent processes in Common Lisp systems.
-Tests were conducted with complete O-Plan2 systems which had only a trivial knowledge source included.
-These were implemented in versions of Common Lisp and the c language.
+Tests were conducted with complete O-Plan systems which had only a trivial knowledge source included.
+These were implemented in versions of Common Lisp and the C language.